sergiosgc/sergiosgc-js/src/drag-and-drop-helper/src/README.md

  - transferDataCallback: A function that returns the transfer data as any type that can be JSON encoded.
 It will be called when drag starts and receives two arguments:
    - An element, the target of the drag start event;
    - The drag start event (DragEvent type)

+   It may be null, meaning no data is transferred.
- - eventNameOrCallback: Either a string with the name of the CustomEvent to be emmited, or a callback.
+ - eventNameOrCallback: Either a string with the name of the CustomEvent to be emited, or a callback.
 If null, the default is "dragandrop".
 The callback function should return either a string (the event name), or a CustomEvent instance.
 It gets passed, as arguments:
    - The drop event target, an HTMLElement;
    - The drop event, a DragEvent.
+   If null, defaults to `draganddrop`;
  - validDropTargetCallback: A callback, returning true if a target is a valid drop target, false otherwise.
 It gets passed, as arguments:
    - The target to be evaluated, an HTMLElement;
    - The DragEvent that originated the query.
+   If null, no candidate drop targets are ever rejected;
  - hoverClass: Class to be assigned to valid drop targets being hovered. null if class setting is not required;
  - onDragClass: Class to be assigned to elements being dragged. null if class setting is not required;